pairwise-tech/code-runner-api/README.md

 # Pairwise Code Runner API

-An Express server which exposes provides an API to evaluate non JavaScript code challenges, e.g. Python, Rust, etc.
+An Express server which exposes provides an API to evaluate non-JavaScript code challenges, e.g. Python, Rust, etc.

+The app is deployed to: https://pairwise-code-runner-api.uc.r.appspot.com/.

 ## Getting Started